Accelerate your growth quickly, effectively, and scalably. Invest in personnel, marketing, sales or inventory.Get started

-To increase cash, founders can use a working capital business loan, a working capital credit, or alternative working capital financing such as re:cap's recurring revenue financing can also be useful to optimize liquidity.
+To increase cash, founders can use a working capital business loan or a working capital credit.
+Alternatives such as re:cap's recurring revenue financing can also be useful to optimize liquidity.

 With re:cap, we were able to get non-dilutive funding at an early stage which is great for every startup founder.
 The whole process was simple and fast, and we look forward to a long-term partnership in building Meisterwerk.

 While validating funding options to accelerate our growth we came across re:cap’s financing line and quickly realized it’s exactly what we needed: full flexibility and full control at attractive conditions.
 The process was transparent and fast (days, not months) which allowed us to focus on our core business.

 re:cap has enabled us to get access to funding in an incredibly fast and transparent process.
 Also, I really like the business insights dashboard which helps us to understand and improve our funding terms.
 I would recommend every founder to look into re:cap as a financing partner.

 For us as a company with recurring revenues from offering both hardware and software-as-a-service, re:cap's financing option is a great tool for cash flow management.
 In addition to that, the financing process was quick and uncomplicated.

 In the first instance, we used the flexible liquidity buffer gained through re:cap to finance long-term marketing and sales activities that we would not have been able to tackle until later without re:cap.
 We are pleased to be able to continue using re:cap for flexible growth, for example to expand our sales team.

 Innovative working capital financing for SaaS companies.
 With re:cap, you can use your future revenues to finance investments in marketing, sales or personnel.